 By confirmation, we express a mature commitment to Christ, and receive strength from the Holy Spirit through prayer and the laying on of hands by a bishop.
 At confirmation, we “confirm” the baptismal vows that were made on our behalf by parents, godparents, and church members.
 Confirmation is open to all who have been baptized.
 Like baptism, it cannot be repeated.

-Confirmation classes for youth will be held in September & October 2021, with confirmation on October 31, 2021.
+Confirmation classes are help periodically during the year.
 Classes are open to students in 7th – 12th grades who have been baptized.
 We strongly encourage participants to attend all of the Sunday confirmation classes, which use a greatly condensed curriculum.
 In conjunction with the class, the following activities are strongly encouraged:

 Contact: Mark Gottwald, Director of Student Ministries.

-Adults seeking confirmation are encouraged to contact Gary Wieder.
+Adults seeking confirmation are encouraged to contact Family Pastor Gary Wieder.